Greensoon/react-demo-interview/readme.txt

 Oh,I forgot write the end time ,and now :18:33 ,I finished the template index.
 And I am going to upload the files first,then get the react.

+now is 20:18,And I will go home,and I will continue working later.